jdeichsel/calamity/Rules.md

-- One big draw pile (UNO style)

-- 3 Factions:
-	1. Demon (Early game, stealing cards)
-	2. Human (Late game, buildings to buff units)
-	3. Gods (Mid game, hand trap style to block actions)

-- Win Condition:
-	1. Kill enemy Hero

-- every turn:
-	1. draw 2 cards
-	2. Mulligan: discard up to 2 cards -> redraw the same amount
-	3. playing cards costs Mana
-		-> Mana is a card (30% of the entire draw pile, 1 Mana per card)

-- Attacking a hero
-	- deals damage to hero
-	- can only attack when no units

----

-Unnamed Uno Magic Card Game Rules

 Start of Game:
 - Each Player gets 3 Random Hero Cards and choses one.
 - Then each Player draws 3 Cards

 - Win Condition:
-	Each hero has a Health total, when it reaches 0 that Player has lost, Play resumes until only 1 hero is still alive.
+	Each hero has a Health total.
+When it reaches 0 that Player has lost.
+Play resumes until only 1 hero is still alive.

 - Factions:
 	The hero can have 1 of 3 factions: Demon, God or Human